limarman/dl-lab-project/README.md

 Perform small test run `python3 -m src.core.main`

 Make a suitable jobscript and submit it (e.g. `sbatch jobscript.sh`) for a short time (e.g. a minute) to check if everything works.
-After that adjust the required time and resourced before resubmitting it.
+After that adjust the required time and resources before resubmitting it.